 A better understanding of seed removal rates also has implications for spatial plant population dynamics.
-For example, we demonstrate that the overwhelming majority of C. nutans and C. acanthoides seeds were removed after only 48 hours, indicating that almost all seeds that undergo primary dispersal have the possibility to travel even further from the parent plant than they already have, provided they are not subject to predation.
-This may mean that our current estimates of how quickly invasive species like C. nutans and C. acanthoides spread might be conservative, depending on the extent of seed predation, as current estimates of spatial spread (e.g., Skarpaas and Shea 2007, Jongejans et al. 2011, Zhang et al. 2011, Teller et al. 2016) only account for primary dispersal by wind.
-Secondary dispersal may also affect the germination and recruitment of new individuals by moving seeds to locations that may be more favourable to germination than their original location.
-As with primary dispersal, the additional dispersal distance from the parent plant may reduce density-dependent mortality associated with predation or parent-offspring competition (Janzen 1970, Connell 1971).
+Given that most C. nutans and C. acanthoides seeds were removed after only 48 hours, almost all seeds already dispersed by wind may travel even further provided they are not subject to predation, and current estimates of how quickly these species spread might be conservative; current estimates of spatial spread (e.g., Skarpaas and Shea 2007, Jongejans et al. 2011, Zhang et al. 2011, Teller et al. 2016) only account for primary dispersal by wind.
+Secondary dispersal may also affect the germination and recruitment of new individuals by moving seeds to locations that may be more favourable to germination than their original location, or helping them escape density-dependent mortality from predation or parent-offspring competition (Janzen 1970, Connell 1971).
 Ultimately, while seed removal may result in the destruction of otherwise viable seeds, it also serves as the initiation of the secondary dispersal processes and thus plays a critical role in the movement of propagules.
-While further research is needed, our study is a first step to fully understanding the potential for climate warming to increase secondary seed dispersal, and the resultant rate of population infilling and spread.
+Though further research is needed, our study is a first step to fully understanding the potential for climate warming to increase secondary seed dispersal, and the resultant rate of population infilling and spread.
+Given that many plant families have elaiosome-bearing species and will be subject to increased growing temperatures, potential warming-induced shifts in secondary dispersal may be seen on a global scale.

 Acknowledgments

-The authors would like to thank I. Nordal for helpful discussions on myrmecochory, C. Davison for assisting in the gamma irradiation of C. nutans and C. acanthoides seeds at the Penn State Breazeale Reactor, and E. Hanks for advice on statistical analyses.
-J. Darlington, M. Dwyer, and other personnel at the Russell E. Larson Agricultural Research Center helped provide logistical support for the field site where our experiments were conducted.
+The authors thank C.S.
+Bjorå, O. Pedersen, and I. Nordal for helpful discussions on relevant myrmecochory literature, C. Davison for assisting in gamma irradiation of thistle seeds at the Penn State Breazeale Reactor, and E. Hanks for advice on statistical analyses.
+J. Darlington, M. Dwyer, and other personnel at the Russell E. Larson Agricultural Research Center helped provide logistical support for the field site where seed removal experiments were conducted.
 T.H.D. was supported by the Alumni Professor in the Biological Sciences endowment to K.S.

 Author Contributions